bhllx/On-Efficient-Variants-of-Segment-Anything-Model/README.md

 ![image](https://github.com/user-attachments/assets/025e0687-a66c-4a90-a9a2-a0c0b667423a)

-## Content

 ## Efficient SAM Variants
 ### Accelerating SegAny
-Segment Anything (SegAny), i.e. the promptable segmentation task, is the **foundation task of SAM**, whose goal is to return a valid mask with any given prompt (e.g. a point, a box, a mask, and text).
+Segment Anything (SegAny), i.e. the promptable segmentation task, is the **foundation task of [SAM](https://arxiv.org/abs/2304.02643)**, whose goal is to return a valid mask with any given prompt (e.g. a point, a box, a mask, and text).

 Variants below focus on accelerating SegAny: